 - As of January 2012, California state law allows schools to suspend students for bullying classmates on social networking sites such as Facebook.

-The event will include workshops on
+The event included workshops on

 - Social Media and Internet Dangers